NxtGenIT/NxtFireGuard-Threat-Log-forwarder/README.md

 3. **Start the Syslog Container**:
     ```sh
-    docker-compose up -d
+    docker compose up -d
     ```

 4. **Configure Cisco ISE**:
     - Log in to your Cisco ISE administration console.
     - Navigate to **Administration** > **System** > **Logging** > **Remote Logging Targets**.
-    - Add a new Syslog target pointing to the Syslog container's IP address and port.
+    - Add a new Syslog target pointing to the Syslog container's IP address on port UDP/514.

 5. **Verify Integration**:
     - Verify that Cisco ISE is sending logs to the Syslog Container.
     - Log in to your NxtFireGuard Dashboard at https://nxtfireguard.de/.
-    - Navigate to the **Hosts** tab to verify that logs from Cisco ISE are being received and processed.
+    - Navigate to the **Hosts** tab to verify that logs from Cisco ISE are being received.

 ## Support
 For any issues or questions please contact our support team at [support@nxtgenit.de](mailto:support@nxtgenit.de).